-If you’ve been paying attention to tech or business news lately you know that Snapchat is one of the fastest growing social networks out there.
-Now I know you’ve heard this before, but you’ve got to know by now the market moves so fast that there’s new opportunities to get in front of your customers every week.
-Snapchat now which boasts 100 million active users every day and is a gold mine if you’re targeting the younger demographic, ages 13 to 34.
+If you’ve been paying attention to tech or business news lately you know that Snapchat is one of the fastest-growing social networks out there.
+Now I know you’ve heard this before, but you’ve got to know by now the market moves so fast that there are new opportunities to get in front of your customers every week.
+Snapchat now boasts 100 million active users every day and is a gold mine if you’re targeting the younger demographic, ages 13 to 34.
 Up until now, they’ve had a very unique platform that has operated purely on organic content.
-It’s basically a social media network that allows you to post picture or video content with a little bit of text thrown in there that people have to watch within 24 hours or else it disappears.
+It’s basically a social media network that allows you to post pictures or video content with a little bit of text thrown in there that people have to watch within 24 hours or else it disappears.
 Another unique thing about Snapchat is there’s no real way to push out your content into other platforms.
-You have to use your other networks like Twitter, Facebook or Instagram to drive people into following you on Snapchat in order for them to see your content.
+You have to use your other networks like Twitter, Facebook, or Instagram to drive people into following you on Snapchat in order for them to see your content.

 All this organic content has been doing really well for people with established brands or people with a knack for getting people excited about their content.
 The big news is they have recently come out with their first ad product, something that is a bit of the old saying, it’s just the tip of the iceberg.
 It’s definitely something businesses want to start to pay attention to even if the demographic approaches higher age ranges like 40.
 As social media networks become more popular the demographic gets a little bit older.
 This new ad product is very small and isn’t what you think but is something smart businesses can really make use of.

 Now on Snapchat, there’s the ability to use geofilters to stamp where you’re posting a picture from.
 A lot of times people will film a short video or take a picture and use a geofilter that represents the city or neighborhood they’re in.